TakeJoshyy/TheMurphVerse/1.GameModes/Murphmon/readme.md

 # Firered Murphmon Rules

+IMPORTANT: Monomon and Murphmon are **UNOFFICIAL** ways of playing an IronMON-inspired challenge.
+All credits for the core idea of the challenge go to iateyourpie.
+This ruleset is used primarily for open tournament play hosted by BigMurph619 and moderators from the MurphVerse discord.

 ### [Core Game Rules](#Core-Games-Rules) | [Settings](#settings) | [FRLG Specifics Rules](#specific-game-rules) | [Credits](#Credits)

 # Core Game Rules